cyamas/sidebar-app/README.md

-Simple chat application written in Go that allows for easy subchat creation.
+Simple chat application written in Go that allows for easy subchat creation, back-channeling, and general chaos.